-Surfing in India is growing in popularity, and there are some great spots along the country's vast coastline where you can catch a wave and also learn to surf.
+Surfing in India is growing in popularity.
+There are some outstanding spots along the country's vast coastline where you can catch a wave and also learn to surf.
 The only issue is that the waves aren't consistent and the surf does fall flat at times.
 You need to be at the right place at the right time!

 Waves generally rise between three and five feet most of the year.
-Bigger and faster world-class waves (of over eight feet), suited to advanced or professional surfers, can be experienced just before and during the monsoon, from May to September.
-You can expect a lot of rain with them though!
+Bigger and faster world-class waves (of over eight feet), suited to advanced or professional surfers, can be experienced just before and during the monsoon from May to September.
+You can expect plenty of rain with them though!
 The big swells decline from October to December, after which conditions return to normal gentle waves.

-Located around 40 kilometers south of Chennai, Covelong (or Kovalam, as it's also known) is an inspiring fishing -- turned surfing -- village with a remarkable social surfing movement, many of India's best surfers, and the most reliable waves.
+About a hour south of Chennai, Covelong (or Kovalam, as it's also known) is an inspiring fishing -- turned surfing -- village.
+It has a remarkable social surfing movement, many of India's best surfers, and the most reliable waves.
 There are both beach and reef breaks, and right-hand break points that are more dependable than possibly anywhere else on the mainland.

-The annual Surf Classic & Music Festival takes place there every September.
-Free surfing lessons are offered as part of it.
+The annual Covelong Point Surf, Music & Yoga Festival happens every August.
+Free surfing lessons are provided as part of it.

-- Where to Learn: Covelong Point Social Surf School opened a fantastic new surf facility in mid 2015, featuring a cafe, lounge and guest rooms right on the beach.
-Part of the earnings go towards funding social projects in the village.
-Read more about the heartening story of the surf school, operated by extraordinary local surf pioneer Murthy, and how it's transforming lives.
+- Where to Learn: Covelong Point Social Surf School's fantastic new surf facility has a cafe, lounge, and guest rooms right on the beach.
+Local fisherman Murthy Megavan started the surf school as a social initiative to help transform the lives of locals.
+Part of the earnings are used to fund social projects in the village.
 Also check out Ocean Delight Surf School, founded in 2015 by one of the area's top surfers.

 Mahabalipuram, Tamil Nadu

-A little further down the Tamil Nadu coast, around 60 kilometers from Chennai, Mahabalipuram (also known as Mamallapuram) has right hand point breaks near the iconic Shore Temple.
+About 20 minutes further down the Tamil Nadu coast, Mahabalipuram (also known as Mamallapuram) has right-hand point breaks near the iconic Shore Temple.
 They're created by the pile of boulders, placed around the temple and jutting into the Bay of Bengal, to keep it from toppling into the ocean.
 There's a thriving backpacker scene in Mahabalipuram as well.